Financial Aid

 Return of Title IV Federal Student Aid

-If a student completely withdraws from the college during the first 60 percent of a semester, a portion of the federal Title IV aid disbursed to the student must be returned to the financial aid programs.
+If a student completely withdraws from the college during the first 60 percent of a semester, a portion of the Title IV aid disbursed to the student must be returned to the financial aid programs.
 The percentage of Title IV aid required to be returned is based on the percentage of time remaining in the semester as of the student's date of withdrawal and if any exemptions to returning Title IV funds exist.
 This is the date a student provides a properly completed Withdrawal form to the Registrar's Office indicating the student's intent to completely withdraw from the college.
 The amount of assistance that a student has earned is determined on a pro-rata basis.

 The formula used in the Federal Return of Title IV Funds (R2T4) calculation divides the aid disbursed or aid that could have been disbursed to the student account into "earned aid" and "unearned aid."
 During the first 60 percent of the period of enrollment (semester), the student "earns" Title IV funds in direct proportion to the length of time the student remains enrolled.
 If a student is enrolled beyond the 60 percent point of the semester, then aid is considered earned for the entire period (semester).
 "Unearned" Title IV funds are the amount of disbursed aid that exceeds the amount of aid earned under the formula.